jorgecarleitao/arrow2/guide/src/high_level.md

 2. We leveraged normal rust iterators for the operation.

-1. We have used `from_trusted_len_iter`, which assumes that the iterator is [`TrustedLen`](https://doc.rust-lang.org/std/iter/trait.TrustedLen.html).
-This (instead of `.collect`) is necessary because trait specialization is currently unstable.

-2. We used `op` on the array's values irrespectively of their validity, and cloned its validity.
+3. We used `op` on the array's values irrespectively of their validity, and cloned its validity.
 This approach is suitable for operations whose branching off is more expensive than operating over all values.
 If the operation is expensive, then using `Primitive::<O>::from_trusted_len_iter` is likely faster.